Quit Drinking Today By Getting The Sobriety Mindset

 Quitting drinking is easy; just don’t put alcohol in your mouth… there you’ve done it.

 Staying quit is about the choices you make on an ongoing basis.

 It’s easier to make good decisions when you have good data to base them upon.

-Perhaps after speaking to the school and some other parents, if you were comfortable that it was safe and sensible you may decide to allow your child the trip.
+Perhaps after speaking to the teachers and some other parents.
+If you were comfortable that it was safe and sensible you may decide to allow your child the trip.

 Quitting drinking is an important decision in your life.

 So, make sure you have a head full of good and correct information to allow you to make wise choices.

 When you get the temptation to have ‘just one glass of wine’.
 If you know for 100% certainty that the drug is going to disable your ability to make rational decisions.
 You know it will deliberately try and force you to drink more then it is easy to make a choice.